CBSE Class 10th Exam Date:01 Jan' 26 - 14 Feb' 26

 Students can use the exam analysis Class 10 to know the difficulty level of the Class 10 board exam, expected score, topics, and marks distribution in all subjects.
 The subject-wise detailed analysis for CBSE Class 10 2025 exams will soon be made available for all subjects.
 Various coaching and teachers provide their thoughts and exam analysis of the exam.
-Check the below section to learn more about English, Hindi, Science, and other subject exam analysis.
+Check the section below to learn more about English, Hindi, Science, and other subject exam analysis.

 CBSE Class 10 Science Paper Analysis (by Deepika Sharma, HoD Science, Silverline Prestige School, Ghaziabad):

 The Class 10 Science board exam effectively assessed students' understanding through a balanced mix of competency-based and direct questions.
 Application-based scenarios, especially in the competency-focused questions, encouraged critical thinking and problem-solving, moving beyond rote learning.
 The paper de-emphasized complex numerical calculations, allowing students to demonstrate conceptual understanding.
 The five-section structure (A to E), with increasing complexity from objective to detailed answer questions, provided a clear and organized format.
 This design facilitated a comprehensive evaluation of students' knowledge and application of the syllabus, promoting deeper understanding rather than memorization.
 Diagram-based questions assessed visual understanding, and the clear, concise language ensured accessibility.
-Overall, the paper was considered quite attemptable and clear.
+Overall, the paper was considered quite readable and clear.

 According to Aashita Chauhan, TGT, KIIT World School, “The English paper had a moderate degree of difficulty, as claimed by the students.
 It was composed of an equal number of application and analysis-based problems.
 Overall, the English paper was easy to comprehend and concise.”